 Promontory’s London team has successfully completed numerous engagements across a wide range of disciplines and has cultivated a portfolio of clients that validate our performance by giving us their toughest assignments.
 Notable work has included the development and delivery of bespoke training, and assisting clients through or undertaking reviews required by regulators (S166s, past business reviews, etc.) in the following areas:

-- Preparing senior management teams for Supervisory Risk Assessments (Financial Conduct Authority and Prudential Regulatory Authority), Business Model Reviews, and Approved Person interviews.
+- Preparing senior management teams for Supervisory Risk Assessments (Financial Conduct Authority and Prudential Regulation Authority), Business Model Reviews, and Approved Person interviews.

 - Helping firms prepare for supervisory interactions on ad hoc topics, including prudential and conduct issues.
 Recent prudential examples include capital planning (including ICAAP preparation), liquidity management (including ILAA preparation), and stress-testing reviews.
 Recent conduct examples include financial promotions, quality of advice, sales practices, claims handling, and complaints handling.